splunk/public-o11y-docs/gdi/java-monitor/java-monitor.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `java-monitor` receiver by using the SignalFx Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `java-monitor` receiver by using the SignalFx Smart Agent receiver.

 Use the Java receiver to retrieve metrics from a Java application.